 ReNeuron’s hRPC stem cell therapy candidate for RP benefits from Orphan Drug Designation in both Europe and the US.
 The Company has worked with world-leading collaborators and academic institutions in the retinal disease field to successfully take the retinitis pigmentosa programme through pre-clinical development.

-The study is being conducted at Massachusetts Eye and Ear Infirmary in Boston.
-The trial design is an open-label, dose escalation study to evaluate the safety, tolerability and preliminary efficacy of the hRPC stem cell therapy candidate in up to 15 patients with advanced RP.
-The method of administration of the hRPCs will be a single sub-retinal injection.
-The primary endpoint of the study is safety, with patients being followed up for 12 months post-treatment with monitoring including measurements of visual acuity.
+ReNeuron has completed enrolment in a Phase 1/2a clinical trial in the US, UK and Spain with its hRPC therapy candidate for RP.
+The trial design is an open-label, dose escalation study to evaluate the safety, tolerability and preliminary efficacy of the hRPC stem cell therapy candidate in patients with advanced RP.
+The method of administration of the hRPCs is via sub-retinal injection.
+The primary endpoint of the study is safety, with patients now being followed up for 24 months post-treatment with monitoring including measurements of visual acuity.

 The Company has previously reported positive preliminary data in the initial Phase 2a segment of the study.
 In 2020 the Company received regulatory approval to expand the Phase 2a study in both the US, the UK and in Spain.

 An exclusive licence agreement has been signed with Fosun Pharma for the development, manufacture and commercialisation of the hRPC programme in the People’s Republic of China.